1) Question: How do I drop my child off in the mornings at school (as well as picking them up)? What is the procedure and what can I expect?

 14) Question: What kind of fundraisers does Fairmount do throughout the school year?

-The 3 largest fundraisers are the Silent Auction, ending on Sep 23rd, the Fairmount Firebird 5K Chase on May 7th and the Grocery Card Program where you purchase a King Soopers or Safeway card through the PTA (pre-loaded with $25 for a purchase price of $25); 5% of your grocery purchases are donated back from King Soopers (PTA receives 2.5% and you receive 2.5% to use towards your PTA/school fees).
+The 3 largest fundraisers are the Silent Auction night on Sep 22, 2017, the Fairmount Firebird 5K Chase on May 6, 2018 and the Grocery Card Program where you purchase a King Soopers or Safeway card through the PTA (pre-loaded with $25 for a purchase price of $25); 5% of your grocery purchases are donated back to the school (PTA receives 2.5% and you receive 2.5% to use towards your school fees).

 15) Question: What is Curriculum Night?